Recommended by 661 users

 For the 7th straight year, Gartner placed Amazon Web Services in the “Leaders” quadrant.
 Also Forbes reported, AWS Certified Solutions Architect Leads the 15 Top Paying IT Certifications.
 Undoubtedly, AWS Solution Architect position is one of the most sought after amongst IT jobs.

 We at Edureka are committed to helping you upgrade your career in sync with industry requirements.
 That’s why we have created a list of AWS Architect Interview questions and answers that will most probably get asked during your interview.
-If you’ve attended an AWS Architect interview or have additional questions beyond what we have covered, we encourage you to add them in the comments section below.
+If you’ve attended an AWS Architect interview or have additional questions beyond what we have covered, we encourage you to post them in our QnA Forum.
+Our expert team will get back to you at the earliest.

 In the meantime, you can maximize the Cloud computing career opportunities that are sure to come your way by taking AWS Architect online training with Edureka.
 You can write the AWS Architect certification exam after the course at edureka.